MicrosoftDocs/CortanaSkillsKit/docs/skills/adaptive-cards.md

 > 1. The speak object text needs to be wrapped in SSML `<speak>` tags (if it is not already).

 <!--
- The sample text block provides the title text for the sample card in the Adaptive Cards Visualizer.
+ The sample text block provides the title text for the sample card in the AdaptiveCards Visualizer.

  ```json
  "type": "TextBlock",